 Legal Help for Injured Motorcyclists

 A motorcycle brings a sense of freedom that many find irresistible -- but there are dangers.
 Drivers have a tendency to not see motorcycles on the road, and the motorcycle rider is not protected from injury in the same way that people in cars and trucks are protected in an accident.
 If you or a loved one have suffered injury while riding a motorcycle, you may be entitled to compensation from the responsible parties.
-An experienced motorcycle accident attorney with Moody Law, serving Lakeland, Winter Haven, Bartow and surrounding communities, can provide the help you need.
+An experienced motorcycle accident attorney with Moody Law, serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, can provide the help you need.

 Contact Moody Law to learn more about how we can protect your best interests.